mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/development-proxy.md

 export MDSP_XSRF_TOKEN="fed5edc5-...2565238c114"
 ```

-After that the proxy will authorize all requests to MindSphere as if the app would be deployed and if you would be logged in.
+After that the proxy will authorize all requests to {{site.productname}} as if the app would be deployed and if you would be logged in.

 ```bash
 mc dev-proxy